LGBTQ Youth Homelessness

-An estimated 40 percent of homeless youth identify as LGBT.
-These young people cite running away from home or being rejected by their families because of their LGBT status as the two most common reasons for being homeless, or at risk of becoming homeless.
+An estimated 40 percent of homeless youth identify as LGBTQ.
+These young people cite running away from home or being rejected by their families because of their LGBTQ status as the two most common reasons for being homeless, or at risk of becoming homeless.

 The Human Rights Campaign and its public education arm, the Human Rights Campaign Foundation, work to prevent youth homelessness through policy and training and technical assistance for service providers across the U.S.

 State & Local Advocacy